-Bentonville School District #6 (the "District") is a political subdivision of the Arkansas Department of Education, governed by an elected seven-member school board for staggered five year terms.
+Farmington School District #6 (the "District") is a political subdivision of the Arkansas Department of Education, governed by an elected five-member school board and the Superintendent of the District.
 The financial statements reflect all funds and accounts directly under the control of the District.
+Using the criteria of financial accountability, there are no component units that are or should be included in the District's reporting entity.